Dominic Bradbury is a busy man.

 Then there are the material choices for the iconic projects, like Charles Gwathmey’s home for his parents in Amagansett.
 “Before he died, he said he’d wanted to build it out of concrete but couldn’t afford it, so he built it out of timber,” he says.
 “And the timber is the character of his house and a thread through many of his other buildings and work.”

 All in all, the book tells the story of American modernism during the 20th and 21st centuries.
 “We’re not following one perspective or even our own preference but wanted to show different approaches and capture the variety,” he says.

-From Welton Becket to William Zimmerman, they’ve pulled together an encyclopedia of contemporary American architecture.
+From Welton Becket to William Zimmerman, they’ve pulled together an encyclopedia of contemporary iconic American architecture.

 For more, go here.